ecmwf-projects/ibicus/docs/source/getting_started/overview.rst

    * - :py:class:`ISIMIP`
      - * Lange 2019 |brr|
        * Lange 2021
-     - ISIMIP is a semi-parametric quantile mapping method that also attempts to be trend-preserving by generating ‘pseudo future observations’ and executing the quantile mapping between the future climate model and the pseudo future observations.
+     - ISIMIP is a semi-parametric quantile mapping method that attempts to be trend-preserving by generating ‘pseudo future observations’ and executing the quantile mapping between the future climate model and the pseudo future observations.
 ISIMIP includes special cases for each of the variables, and for a complete description of the methodology we refer to the ISIMIP documentation.
    * - :py:class:`LinearScaling`
      - * Maraun 2016
      - Linear scaling corrects a climate model by the difference in the mean of observations and the mean of the climate model on the reference period, either additively or multiplicatively.
    * - :py:class:`QuantileMapping`
      - * Cannon et al. 2015 |brr|
        * Maraun 2016
      - (Parametric) quantile mapping maps every quantile of the climate model distribution to the corresponding quantile in observations during the reference period.
 Optionally, additive or multiplicative detrending of the mean can be applied to make the method trend preserving.
-Most methods build on quantile mapping.
+Most bias adjustment methods build on quantile mapping.
    * - :py:class:`ScaledDistributionMapping`
      - * Switanek et al. 2017
      - SDM is conceptually similar to QDM, and in the same ‘family’ as CDFt and ECDFM.
 It is a parametric quantile mapping approach that also attempts to be trend preserving in all quantiles.
 In addition to the quantile mapping the method also contains an event likelihood adjustment.